Don’t Forget to maintain your policy

 Whether you live in a rural or a suburban community, in a stand-alone home, unit or apartment, there is always the inherent risk of a bushfire.
 A mixture of prolonged heat, dry conditions and strong winds can fast create the ‘perfect storm’ where small sparks transform into roaring infernos, and ember attacks occur kilometres away from the fire front.
 In a matter of minutes the unpredictable nature of a bushfire can create life threatening situations.

-The “last disaster season brought insured losses of more than $630 million” quotes ICA Chief Executive Rob Whelan.
+The last severe fire season brought "insured losses of more than $630 million” quotes ICA Chief Executive Rob Whelan.
 “Australians must not underestimate the damage a severe fire season could inflict.”*

-In what was considered a fairly benign season, there were still multiple devastating bushfires in Australia:
+In what has been considered fairly benign fire seasons in recent years, there have still been multiple devastating bushfires across Australia:

 As more and more rural areas are redeveloped into sprawling suburban communities, nobody should be blasé about the threat of a bushfire.
 Kinglake and Marysville are prime examples of this, falling victim to the 2009 Black Saturday fires that tragically burned through over a million acres of land and saw significant loss of life.